cocoakang/get-gloved/_posts/2020-02-15-basic-of-imu.markdown

 [IMU](https://en.wikipedia.org/wiki/Inertial_measurement_unit)(Inertial measurement unit) is a kind of sensor to measure the acceleration, rotationrate or orientation of the device.
 There are a lot of types off the shelf in the market, and [MPU6050](https://www.invensense.com/products/motion-tracking/6-axis/mpu-6050/) is one of them.

-I don't want to describe all details about how to control a sensor like that, since there are so many blogs talk about that.
+I don't want to describe all details about how to control a sensor, since there are so many blogs.
 What I am going to focus on is the pitfalls and something else you can not easily found on Internet.
 If you have no knowledge about how to contorl MPU6050, I recommend you to read this [blog](https://tutorials-raspberrypi.com/measuring-rotation-and-acceleration-raspberry-pi/).

 ## Contents
 1. Communicate in python or c++